 While you’re at it, you may want to look at how wood pellet grills work, since they offer some of the same functionality.
 If you’d really like to customize your grilling experience, you could also look into how to build an outdoor grill.

 Charcoal grills are the oldest grill type widely available and, until the introduction of gas grills, were the most popular.
+However, the debate still rages on about which grill is better for your outdoor cooking needs: charcoal vs gas grills.
 Charcoal grills still represent a significant share of the grills sold in the U.S. every year.